9.3 Inventory, develop, and coordinate grant funding

 Approach

 Since most large funding opportunities are offered as low-cost financing or grants with cash match requirements, Sarasota County and/or the municipalities would be the most appropriate fiscal agents to receive and manage the funds.
-However, the complexity and workload of planning, coordinating, writing, and managing large grant applications requires new dedicated staff to make rapid progress.
+However, the complexity and workload of planning, coordinating, writing, and managing large grant applications requires dedicated staff to make rapid progress.

 Resources